 03 of 08

 Before you put your newly reduced and seasonally selected clothes away, take a look at your empty closet.
 Does it need cleaning, painting, or other maintenance?
 Maybe you want to repair a broken hinge, replace a light bulb, or simply vacuum the floor.
 These minor improvements are easier to put off when the closet is full, so tackle them now.

 If your closet is in good shape but looking a bit drab, there’s still a lot you can do to liven it up and make getting dressed—as well as putting away clothes—a more pleasant experience.
 For example, you could add some sachets or cedar blocks to scent your clothes and fend off moths, get new matching hangers, or add a full-length mirror.
 You also could add wallpaper or a new light fixture.

 Upgrade Your Closet Accessories

-Accessories like hangers, shelf dividers and hooks can take your closet from drab to dream, but you need to choose the right ones.
-Since your closet is already pretty busy-looking, filled with clothing, shoes and handbags, choose neutral storage solutions like clear shelf dividers and simple wood hooks.Continue to 6 of 10 below.
+Accessories such as hangers, shelf dividers, and hooks can take your closet from drab to dream.
+But you need to choose the right ones.
+Because most closets already appear pretty busy—filled with clothing, shoes, and other items—choose neutral storage solutions, such as clear shelf dividers and simple wood hooks.